Diego Luna: Acting

 In the early 2010s, Luna co-starred in the Will Ferrell Spanish-language comedy Casa de mi Padre (2012) and appeared in the action films Contraband and Elysium.
 He appeared opposite Katy Perry in her music video for "The One That Got Away;" as of 2024, the music video has over 1 billion views on YouTube.
 He starred in the animated musical comedy The Book of Life (2014) whose soundtrack charted in numerous countries.
 In 2015, the pilot episode of the Amazon Studios series Casanova, in which Luna stars as Giacomo Casanova.
 The show was not picked up to series.

 In August 2015, it was announced that Luna was part of the cast of what was then known as Star Wars: Rogue One.
 Rogue One: A Star Wars Story premiered in 2016, and his portrayal of Cassian Andor, a captain and intelligence officer of the Rebel Alliance, brought him international attention.
 He reprised the role in Andor (2022–2025), the Disney+ series centered around the character.
 The show was originally announced in 2018 but production was delayed until November 2020 by the development process and the COVID-19 pandemic.
-A second and final season began production in Fall 2022 and was expected to wrap up filming in August 2023, however, it was delayed because of the 2023 SAG-AFTRA strike.
-The second season wrapped in February 2024 and began its release in April, 2025.
+A second and final season began production in the fall 2022 and was expected to wrap up filming in August 2023.
+However, it was delayed because of the 2023 SAG-AFTRA strike.
+The second season competed filming in February 2024 and began airing in April, 2025.
 Luna is an executive producer of the series.